 Stumbling Blocks in the Correct Implementation of Diversity Management

 The so-called Tokenism of Diversity Management is a dangerous downside of incorrect implementation.
 We often see a phenomenon similar to Tokenism in the media: some talk shows invite a black person or a person with a migration background to join the discussion just when its topic is “racism”.
 Their participation is used as a sort of alibi.
 It should show that they are not racist, homophobic or sexist!

 Often, a “female employee” or a “migrant employee” has a mere representative function of the categories they are part of.
 During the hiring process, the company does not take into account their individuality.
 Moreover, these employees often do not have the opportunity to speak only for themselves.
 The company sees them as spokespersons for their category.
-An evidence of that is for example the following sentence: “That was pretty good for a woman!”
+For example, evidence of that is the following sentence: “That was pretty good for a woman!”

 Arwa Mahdawi draws attention to this problem with her “Rent a Minority” project.
-Many people did not recognize the site to be a satire one because it closely depicts what happens in the real world.
+Many people did not recognise the site as a satire because it closely depicts what happens in the real world.
 Mahdawi states that this is the evidence of how many companies actually deal with Diversity Management.
 Instead of addressing structural inequalities in meaningful ways, to some companies diversity is just something to show off, affirms Rent a Minority’s staff.

 Hire the Best Fitting Employees According to Good Diversity Management Strategies